Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 - For combination skin: Mix high-linoleic and high-oleic oils (60% grapeseed + 40% argan)

-- For anti-aging with acne concerns: Combine rosehip + sea buckthorn + hemp seed
+- For mature or breakout-prone skin: Combine rosehip + sea buckthorn + hemp seed

 - For extreme dryness: Blend avocado + macadamia + evening primrose

-- For barrier repair: Mix pomegranate seed + sea buckthorn + hemp seed
+- For extra barrier nourishment: Mix pomegranate seed + sea buckthorn + hemp seed

 Quality Matters